-Our key compensation objectives are to attract and retain key leaders, reward performance, motivate future performance and growth of the Company and align the long-term interests of our executives with those of our stockholders.
-We use the following principles to achieve these objectives:
+In order to achieve alignment between performance of the Company and pay for our employees and alignment of the long-term interests of our executives with those of our stockholders, we use the following key principles:

-- Compensation Should be Performance-Based- a significant portion of our executives' total compensation should be tied to how well they perform individually and should be "at risk" based on how well the Company performs. - Compensation Should Reinforce Our Business Objectives and Values- we consider our key strategies for achieving our business vision when identifying incentive measures and assigning goals and objectives including the cost effective growth of production and reserves. - Performance-Based Compensation Should be Benchmarked- internal performance metrics are regularly compared to an industry-appropriate, high performing external benchmark to effectively measure Company performance compared to peers. - Compensation Levels Should be Market Competitive- our executive compensation program is compared to relevant market data to attract and retain executive talent which is then incented to build long-term shareholder value. - At Risk Incentive Compensation Should Represent the Majority of Total Compensation- the proportion of an executive's total compensation that is "at risk" based on individual or Company performance should increase with the scope and level of responsibilities. - Incentive Compensation Should Balance Short-Term and Long-Term Performance- we use annual cash incentive opportunities and long-term equity-based awards to address the Company's short-and long-term performance objectives. - Long-Term Incentives Should Balance Stock and Financial Based Achievements- our equity awards are equally weighted between time-vested restricted stock, which makes the Company's share price a targeted incentive and contingent performance shares, which are solely based on total shareholder return over a specified period of time. - The Executive Compensation Program Should be Reviewed Annually for Effectiveness- our Compensation Committee conducts an annual review of all executive compensation program components with the advice of its independent consultants to ensure alignment with our compensation objectives.
+- Compensation Must be Performance-Based- a significant portion of our executives' total compensation should be tied to how well they perform individually and should be "at risk" based on how well the Company performs. - Compensation Must Reinforce Our Business Objectives and Values- we consider our key strategies for achieving our business vision when identifying incentive measures and assigning goals and objectives and maintain flexibility in that regard.
+Our long-term focus remains on cost effective growth of production and reserves while our short-term goals are capital discipline, cost reduction and containment and balance sheet flexibility.
+The combination of long-term and short-term compensation is used to balance these different goals. - Performance-Based Compensation Must be Benchmarked- our performance metrics are regularly compared to an industry-appropriate, high performing external benchmark to effectively measure Company performance compared to peers. - Total Compensation Must be Market Competitive Based on Relevant Peers- our executive compensation program is compared to verified market data using information disclosed by peer companies in their SEC filings.
+While this results in a "lag" in reporting our compensation, it results in a more disciplined approach to the initial award of executive compensation than would the use of more current salary survey data. - At Risk Incentive Compensation for Executives Must Represent the Majority of Total Compensation- the proportion of an executive's total compensation that is "at risk" based on individual or Company performance should increase with the scope and level of responsibilities and should be the majority of compensation for executives of the Company.
+Our CEO's "at risk" compensation is thus the highest percentage of "at risk" compensation in our Company. - Incentive Compensation Must Balance Short-Term and Long-Term Performance- we use annual cash incentive opportunities and long-term equitybased awards to address the Company's short and long-term performance objectives. - The Executive Compensation Program is Reviewed Annually for Effectiveness- our Compensation Committee conducts an annual review of all executive compensation program components with the advice of its independent consultants to ensure alignment with our compensation objectives.